How to Check & Improve Your Domain and Email Server IP Reputation?

 In fact, your campaigns should never include thousands of prospects.
 Keep them smaller but more precise, customized, and personalized.
 Remember that your follow-ups are also sent from the same email address.
 That’s why up to 50 new emails a day is enough to keep your outreach going smoothly.

-A good reputation of your domain increases the deliverability of your emails.
+The better the reputation of your domain, the higher the deliverability of your emails.
 That’s why it’s important to have it checked and fix all the issues that may weaken it before you start serious outreach.
-More about tools to control the reputation score of your domain, later in this post.
+With your domain authority calculated, you can move forward with confidence, knowing that you have the domain score needed to conduct your email outreach properly.
+More about tools to control the reputation score of your site and your domain later in this post.

 Server IP Reputation

-Except for the domain reputation, there’s also the reputation of your email server IP.
-That depends very much on your email service provider.
+Except for the domain reputation, there’s also the reputation and authority of your email server IP.
+This depends very much on your email service provider.

 If you send your messages using an email provided by Google, you will be assigned an IP from Google.
-If you use a mailbox created on your host server (you don’t use Google, but have an SMTP and IMAP configured on your server), you will get some IPs from the server host (e.g. GoDaddy).
+If you use a mailbox created on your host server (you don’t use Google, but have an SMTP and IMAP configured on your server), you will be assigned IPs from the server host (e.g. GoDaddy).

-Sometimes, the IPs you get from your email provider or from your service provider have already some reputation good or poor.
+Sometimes, the IPs you get from your email provider or from your service provider have already some kind of reputation – but it can be a good one or a bad one.
 That’s why it’s crucial to check your email server IP before you start sending.

-How do I know what’s my email server IP?
+How do I know what my email server IP is?

-Our Customer Success team at Woodpecker are using and recommending an awesome tool called Mail-Tester.
-It allows you to easily check, if your email may look spammy to other email servers.
+Our Customer Success team at Woodpecker use and recommend an awesome tool called Mail-Tester.
+It allows you to easily check if your email may look “spammy” to other email servers.
 You can check up to three messages a day for free.
-Among many factors, the tool will also show you the server IP from which your email has been sent.
-Here’s how to use it.
+Among other things, the tool will also show you the server IP from which your email was sent.
+Here’s how to use it:

 1. Go to mail-tester.com.